 Similarly, if you are toward the end of the priority boarding line, your bus might have some passengers from general boarding on it.
 Those passengers may end up getting onto the plane before you, even though you paid to board in the first group.

-Ryanair has always limited the number of larger cabin bags on each flight to 90 bags, because they know that 90 bags will fit in the overhead bins.
-Gate agents will count as people board, and after 90 bags go by, everyone else will have to gate check their larger bags.
+Ryanair has always limited the number of larger cabin bags on each flight to 90 bags because it knows that 90 bags will fit in the overhead bins.
+Gate agents will count as people board, and after 90 bags go by, everyone else will have to gate-check their larger bags.

-Now that they require the purchase of a second cabin bag, theoretically your second bag is guaranteed to go on the plane with you.
+Now that Ryanair requires the purchase of a second cabin bag, theoretically, your second bag is guaranteed to go on the plane with you.

 In practice, this probably works out most of the time, since Ryanair usually won’t have more than 90 passengers purchasing the second cabin bag for a single flight.

-In an odd case where they do though, we have to assume they’ll gate check the remaining bags even though passengers paid to take them on board.
+In an odd case where it does though, we have to assume it will gate-check the remaining bags even though passengers paid to take them on board.
 Avoiding this scenario is another great reason to get in line early.

 Instead, we’ll look at the details of the myRyanair program and see what benefits it may have for you.

-The benefits of the myRyanair program can be seen in the image above.
+The benefits of the myRyanair program include the ability to earn flight credit, faster bookings, faster check-in, the ability to save searches, and the ability to use the Erasmus Student Network discount.
 Obviously, the biggest benefit would be the potential to earn flight credits.

 Unfortunately, Ryanair doesn’t provide exact details of how to earn rewards in the myRyanair program.
-Instead, they say that they will tailor rewards to each individual member.
+Instead, it says that it will tailor rewards to each individual member.

-We don’t have any secrets about how to earn larger denomination flight credits — most likely, the more you fly with them and the more you spend on ancillary fees, the faster you’ll earn rewards.
+We don’t have any secrets about how to earn larger denomination flight credits — most likely, the more you fly with the airline and the more you spend on ancillary fees, the faster you’ll earn rewards.

 Final Thoughts